 This one is one of my personal favorites for the peace it brings.
 It also showcases Monet at the top of his craft.
 Though a simple enough subject, the artist manages to capture the subtle differences of color between the pink lilies and the grassy foliage hanging over the water.

-Monet was a passionate horticulturist and actually purchased property Giverny outside of Paris.
+Monet was a passionate horticulturist and actually purchased property in Giverny outside of Paris.
 The painting above depicts part of this property.
-Monet painted the wooden footbridge over the pond in a series of 12 paintings this rendition being his most celebrated.
+Monet painted the wooden footbridge over the pond in a series of 12 paintings with this rendition being his most celebrated.

 A landscape does not get under your skin in one day.
 And then all of a sudden I had the revelation of how enchanting my pond was.
 I took up my palette.
 Since then I’ve hardly had any other subject.Claude Monet